zullicm/phase-3-ruby-oo-basics-anagram-detector/README.md

 # Anagram Detector Lab

-## Objectives
+## Learning Goals

-1. Build a class with an initialize method and use an `attr_accessor`
+- Build a class with an initialize method
+- Use an attribute accessor macro to make an attribute available to a class's methods

 ## Description

 You will write a program that, given a word and a list of possible [anagrams][anagrams], selects the correct one(s).

-Your class, `Anagram` should take a word on initialization, and instances should respond to a `match` method that takes an array of possible anagrams.
+Your class, `Anagram` should take a word on initialization; instances should respond to a `match` instance method that takes an array of possible anagrams.
 It should return all matches in an array.
 If no matches exist, it should return an empty array.

 In other words, given: `"listen"` and `%w(enlists google inlets banana)` the program should return `["inlets"]`.